 Titleist TSR drivers are new for 2023 as the leading manufacturer wheels the latest models off the production line.

-The TSR series features three drivers – the TSR2, TSR3 and TSR4 – as the successors to the popular TSi range of drivers and TS2, TS3 and TS4 drivers.
+The TSR series initially featured three drivers – the TSR2, TSR3 and TSR4 – as the successors to the popular TSi range of drivers and TS2, TS3 and TS4 drivers.

-They are joined the all new TSR fairway woods and boast a new head shape, greater speed off the club face, more distance and the promise of “amazing forgiveness” compared to Titleist’s previous driver models.
+They are joined the all new TSR fairway woods and TSR hybrids and boast a new head shape, greater speed off the club face, more distance and the promise of “amazing forgiveness” compared to Titleist’s previous driver models.